argonne-lcf/user-guides/docs/data-management/acdc/eagle-data-sharing.md

 **7. How can project members with ALCF accounts access the project directory via Globus?**

- Users that have active ALCF accounts and are part of the project in the ALCF Account and Project Management system will automatically have access to the project directory which they can access by browsing the Globus endpoint ```alcf#dtn_eagle or alcf#dtn_grand```.
+ Users that have active ALCF accounts and are part of the project in the ALCF Account and Project Management system will automatically have access to the project directory which they can access by browsing the Globus endpoint ```alcf#dtn_eagle``` .
 If they want to access the files using the Globus guest collection set up by the PI, the PI will need to explicitly give them permissions to that guest collection.
 The purpose of Globus guest collections is to share the data with collaborators that don't have ALCF accounts or are not part of the project in the ALCF Account and Project Management system.

 **8. Who has the permissions to create a guest collection?**